Start9Labs/documentation/site/source/guides/device-guides/android/ff-android.rst

 Local
 -----
 #.
-Ensure you have already :ref:`trusted your Root CA<lan-android>` on your Android device
+Ensure you have already :ref:`trusted your Root CA<ca-android>` on your Android device

 #.
 Tap ``Kebab Menu > Settings > About Firefox`` and tap the Firefox icon 5 times to enable "developer mode"